-What do you think about using drama in your classroom with young learners?
+What do you think about using drama activities in your classroom with young learners?
 How can drama enhance confidence, autonomy, and literacy in your young learners?
 Please share your experiences and opinion in the comments!

 Click here to explore my store where 99% of materials are forever free!

 All the materials except lesson plans and 30+ page interactive activity books will be free FOREVER!
 Why?
 Because sharing is caring, and 2020 hasn’t been kind to all of us.
 Please consider donating so I can keep making FREE materials for everyone and keep my website open for all of you.

 Don’t forget to leave a review when you download materials!
 It’s just a minute of your time, and it means a lot to me.